 A well-behaved AI system can produce consistently wrong output with a 0% error rate.
 The 200s flow, latency stays clean, the model returns plausible nonsense on a class of inputs you did not test adequately.
 Traditional rollback tripwires never fire.

 The eval-based rollback signal is explicit and automatic.
 Define a minimum eval score before the canary opens.
-Run an automated check every N hours against the live canary sample.
+Run an automated check every six hours against the live canary sample.
 If the score drops below threshold for two consecutive windows, the flag flips back without an on-call ticket.[6]
-The rollback path itself has to be exercised in production before the canary opens.
-A rollback path that has never been tested in production is not a rollback path.
-It is a hypothesis.
+The rollback path itself has to be exercised in production — not staging — before the canary opens.
+A rollback mechanism that has never run in production does not exist.

 The router is not an A/B split.
 A production-quality coexistence router takes at least three signals: AI confidence on the specific request, recency of the last passing eval (a stale eval is a risk signal), and the blast radius of the request type.
 A misclassified document summary and a misclassified fraud decision do not live on the same risk axis.
 The router has to know the difference and stay conservative on high-stakes traffic even when overall AI quality is high.